NREL/torc/docs/db_installation_eagle.rst

 .. warning:: Do not run ArangoDB on a login node.

 This script will acquire a node and start the database in a container.
-Edit the SLURM and ArangoDB parameters as needed.
+Edit the Slurm and ArangoDB parameters as needed.
 ArangoDB will store its data in ``arangodb3`` and ``arangodb3-apps``.
 Reuse these directories if you start a new session later.